concretecms/hackerone/README.md

 Levels of Severity
 ======
-* A severe issue.
+* __A severe issue__.
 Someone with no access can get editor/admin access to a concrete5 site when they should not.
 This is a huge deal and we will be all over it.
-* A critical issue.
-Someone with no access can do something that might impact someone who does have access.
+* __A critical issue.__ Someone with no access can do something that might impact someone who does have access.
 (IE: SQL injection from a form anyone can get at)
-* A medium issue.
-Someone who already has editor/admin access can do something they shouldn't.
+* __A medium issue.__ Someone who already has editor/admin access can do something they shouldn't.
 Typically it's SQL injection or cross site scripting vulnerabilities but they require you already to have access to the dashboard.
 Being able to get a level of access greater than what you are supposed to have would likely graduate a vulnerability into a critical or severe issue in our eyes.
-* A minor issue.
-Something that's less than ideal, but can't be used to do anything nefarious today.
+* __A minor issue.__ Something that's less than ideal, but can't be used to do anything nefarious today.
 Things that only impact the browsing experience of the person attacking likely fall into this category.

 Response